Nemesis Sub-Terra: History

 Plans for a new indoor drop tower ride were submitted in August 2011.
 Codenamed the Catacomb Project, construction began in September 2011 in the Forbidden Valley section of the park near the Nemesis and Air roller coasters (Air was renamed Galactica in 2016).
 Both the Body Zorb and Lava Lump rock-climbing wall attractions were removed to clear space.
 ABC Rides of Switzerland was hired to construct the ride, which would drop two stories underground and be based on their prototype Vertical Dark Ride concept.
 A similar drop tower ride opened as Extremis: Drop Ride to Doom at London Dungeon in 2007.

 Alton Towers marketed the ride as a horror experience, dropping subtle clues in an online campaign and installing heartrate monitors at the exit as a promotional stunt.
 The park billed the ride as "your worst nightmare underground", and it received a 12A rating from the British Board of Film Classification (BBFC), meaning children under the age of 12 would need to be accompanied by an adult.
 The concept art released depicted "blood-red tentacles and a bulging serpent's eyeball of the ancient malevolent creature emerging from a volcanic terrain" according to the Los Angeles Times.
-Jack Osborne, son of Ozzy Osbourne, was appointed Director of Fear for the attraction as an additional publicity stunt.
+Jack Osbourne, son of Ozzy Osbourne, was appointed Director of Fear for the attraction as an additional publicity stunt.

 In February 2012, Alton Towers released a promotional video of a bottomless lift, a hint about the upcoming ride.
 Nemesis: Sub-Terra opened to the public the following month on 24 March 2012.
 Themed as an extension of the Nemesis narrative involving an alien creature that emerged after being buried for two million years, the new ride was named Nemesis: Sub-Terra.
 The backstory involves a shady organization known as The Phalanx, who discovered a nest egg underground that was believed to belong to Nemesis.
 The venue housing the ride is painted a military green, complete with staff dressing the part in military uniforms.

 The ride was tweaked after significant negative feedback from the general public.
 The changes to the ride were believed to have been implemented during the park's closure due to high winds on 4 April.
 However, this was not the case, as the entire site, plus other nearby attractions, was deemed unsafe because of the high winds and proximity to large trees, and the attraction was improved during planned maintenance sessions before and after the theme-parks normal public opening hours.
 Various trees were felled and cut back during the following weeks to improve safety in future bad weather.

 From 20 May 2012 the attraction closed for a period of six days in order to make improvements.
 Alton Towers Operations and Developments Director Mark Kerrigan revealed that the ride has yet to be officially completed by the park.